shubhamrj7/shubham.github.io/_posts/2018-04-20-acm-icpc-wf.md

 ![](/img/uiuc-wf2018-great-wall.jpg)
 From left to right: Mattox Beckman, Jingbo Shang, Shunping Xie, Xiyao Shi.

-Before the scoreboard became frozen (i.e., 4 hours), Unicorn only has 2 problems solved, although they have tried the problem A. At that time, I felt worried about their final rankings, since 2 problems can only make the honorable mention :(.
-I carefully monitored their work station, and suddenly, I found they have a new submission on the problem K and they looked very happy!
+Before the scoreboard became frozen (i.e., 4 hours), Unicorn only has 2 problems solved, although they have tried the problem A. At that time, I felt worried about their final ranking, since 2 problems can only make the honorable mention :(.
+I carefully monitored their work station, and suddenly, I found they have a new submission to the problem K and they looked exciting!
+Therefore, I bet they have passed problem K.

 In the last 10 minutes, they submitted the problem A again, and they stood up together, walked around the arena, and made others very surprised!
 Some spectators even wondered whether they have killed all problems!
+This is a very nice bluffing!
 I quickly checked with Tianwei, one of the team members, "4 problems?".
 And he returned me a smile and a nod.
-I'm proud of Unicorn!

 Thanks for all your dedicated practice in this semester!
 All efforts finally pay off.
+I'm proud of Unicorn!

 ### Next Year